ezsystems/commerce-documentation/docs/guide/basket/basket_features/calculating_prices.md

 # Calculating prices

 The basket recalculates the prices after each change of the basket.
-The price engine will be requested when the basket is stored.
+The request to the price engine is sent when the basket is stored.
 This avoids the price engine being triggered several times (e.g. if more than one product has been updated or added).
 The prices provided by the price engine (and ERP) will be stored in the basket for each line.

 By default the attributes from the `ProductNode` entity will be used.
 The price engine will set the following fields: